brotatotes/bht-automation/bht gen 3/Hebrews/Chapter 4/Hebrews 4 4 bht.md

 3. "The verb only in Hebrews and Acts 14:18.
 Works, plural, following LXX The Hebrew has work."

 ### Archibald T. Robertson:
-1. "But the seventh day of God's rest was still going on (clearly not a twenty-four hour day)."
+1. "It is not, of course, absolute rest from all creative activity as Jesus shows in John 5:17."
-2. "It is not, of course, absolute rest from all creative activity as Jesus shows in John 5:17."
+2. "But the seventh day of God's rest was still going on (clearly not a twenty-four hour day)."
 3. "Moffatt notes that Philo quotes Genesis 2:2 with the same 'literary mannerism.'"

 ### John Gill:
-1. "Moses, the penman of that book spoke, or God by him."
+1. "For he spake in a certain place,....
+Genesis 2:2 that is, Moses, the penman of that book spoke, or God by him."
-2. "Only cessation from working in a creative way, and the utmost delight, complacency and satisfaction in what he had done."
+2. "nor does this rest suppose labour with fatigue and weariness, and ease and refreshment from it; only cessation from working in a creative way, and the utmost delight, complacency and satisfaction in what he had done."
 3. "The Alexandrian copy leaves out the phrase, 'the seventh day'."

 ### John Wesley: